Sage-Bionetworks/portalsDocs/articles/tables.md

 </style>

 # Tables
 Synapse `Tables` are designed to provide users the ability to create web-accessible, sharable, and queryable data.
-Columns in tables can have a user-specified, structured schema.
-Users may define table columns to contain common primitive data types (text, numbers, dates, etc.) or references to other Synapse objects (e.g., `Files`).
+Columns in tables have a user-specified, structured schema.
+Users define table columns to contain common primitive data types (text, numbers, dates, etc.) or references to other Synapse objects (e.g., `Files`).

 `Tables` may be queried and edited through both the Synapse web UI as well as through our analytical clients that enable direct access to these data from analysis pipeline code.
 Unlike most NoSQL systems, the data in Synapse `Tables` is strongly consistent, not eventually consistent.
 This is an important design consideration for scientific data processing, as analysis on eventually-consistent data sources can limit the types of analysis performed, and may require special coding strategies to ensure reasonable accuracy.